 Avoid any wildlife encounter that exploits an animal, or where there are signs of neglect or abuse.
 Removing animals, that belong in the wild from their natural habitat, to be used for performance and entertainment, including fighting, is unacceptable.

-Avoid situations where an animal is being harassed, either by its handlers or visitors, where animals are kept in cages or enclosures that are too small for them or where a performance or interaction is encouraged.
+Avoid situations where an animal is being harassed, either by its handlers or visitors, where animals are kept in cages or enclosures that are too small for them or where performance or interaction is encouraged.

 “The gold standard is an unforced encounter with wildlife in its natural environment,” advises Rough Guides editor Rebecca Hallet.
-“Avoid any operator who promises interaction with the animal.”
+“Avoid any operator who promises an interaction with the animal.”

 Experiences, where you are able to come too close to wildlife, are a common problem, explains Wendy Redal from Natural Habitat Adventures.
 “I have observed Hawaiian endangered monk seals on a beach in Kauai, and was distressed to see a number of visitors stepping inside the boundary rope in order to get a better look.”

 “But when wildlife tourism is done right,” she continues, “it holds the power to protect nature and crucial habitats, pays communities to protect rather than exploit natural resources, and helps support them economically and preserve their cultural heritage in the process.”

 Often, local communities rely on experiences, like elephant rides, to earn money from travelers, explains Hallett, “simply boycotting the practice may perpetuate poverty, and cause the animals to be sold for use as beasts of burden, or killed.
 Instead, try to look for alternatives in the area, thereby showing locals that they can earn a stable income by offering ethical animal experiences.”

 Heavy numbers of tourists can also leave communities struggling to manage the negative impacts of too many visitors in fragile eco-systems including litter, trail erosion, and noise.